 Marrakesh in March

 Somewhat unsurprisingly, our holiday began in London Gatwick’s Wetherspoons at 3am.
-Whilst the cheap, 6:30 flight was a good idea in theory, we were perhaps a bit less excited than imagined as we picked at our cooked breakfasts with our eyes closed.
-However, after boarding the flight and sleeping almost instantly, the mood picked up once we landed in Marrakesh.
+Whilst the cheap, 6:30 flight was a good idea in theory, we were significantly less excited as we picked at our cooked breakfasts, eyes half closed.
+But this didn’t last long.
+When landed in Marrakesh, after a sleep on the flight and the sight of sunshine outside, the mood picked up.

 Marrakesh isn’t short of tourist destinations too.
-The Bahia Palace was beautiful – we practically spent all day taking pictures there, looking at the incredible interior and sunbathing in its old spa.
-And the Yves Saint Laurent museum is equally as dazzling, most notably the inescapable, vibrant blue features as you stroll around the gardens.
+The Bahia Palace was beautiful, and we spent all day taking pictures there (in hindsight, I think we had convinced ourselves we were the royals themselves, much to the dismay of other tourists).
+And the Yves Saint Laurent museum is equally as dazzling, with that distinct blue paint backdropping the gardens.

 We ended our trip with an excursion to Imlil, a small village in the Atlas Mountains.
 On AirBnB, we found a family-run business who conduct these trips.
 Our guide, Ibrahim, spoke to us about Berber culture and life in Imlil before we departed for a hike.
 The route was stunning – we were surrounded by vibrant moss and clear, running streams before finishing at a dazzling waterfall.
-This day surrounded by nature was my favourite.
-Whilst the city had its own attractive qualities, I find the feeling of bliss when amongst the mountains incomparable.
+Surprisingly, it was similar landscape to New Zealand – whilst I have never been to New Zealand, my several viewings of The Hobbit meant this hike made me feel like I was walking through the Shire.
+If you come to Marrakesh, you have to spend some time in Morocco’s natural landscape, and the guided tours are a great way to do so.
+You are supporting and learning from locals, expanding your knowledge on the place you are visiting, whilst also seeing the best spots in the deserts and mountains.

 Featured Image by: Amy Gaffney